OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ## Create an add-in project

-You'll use the Yeoman generator for Office Add-ins to create your add-in that uses Fabric React.
+You'll use the Yeoman generator for Office Add-ins to create an add-in project that uses React.

 ### Install the prerequisites